Trans-Texas Airways: Route of the Starliners

 MORE GROWTH

-TTA received another boost from the CAB in 1959: 1,200 new miles were added to the airline’s map along with seven new cities: Alexandria, De Ridder, Monroe, Morgan City, and New Orleans, Louisiana, and Natchez and Jackson in Mississippi.
+In 1959, the CAB gave TTA another boost: 1,200 new miles and seven new cities were added to the airline’s map: Alexandria, De Ridder, Monroe, Morgan City, New Orleans, Louisiana, and Natchez and Jackson in Mississippi.

 More route development took place in 1959 as Trans-Texas began offering non-stop flights from both Houston and San Antonio to the Rio Grande Valley (Harlingen, Texas).
 At the other end of the state, Midland / Odessa received TTA service for the first time.